Skip to content

 They Create Culture

 Every business has a culture.
-While culture may appear intangible in itself, there are factors that are tangible that influence it.
+While culture may appear intangible in itself, some factors are tangible that influence it.
 This ranges from how spacious the office is to how many floors are necessary for certain departments.
 Every detail matters

 They are the Central Hub of Information